Otim24/nsec-portfolio/06-soc-labs/01-soc-home-lab/README.md

 This lab simulates a production Security Operations Centre (SOC) environment built entirely on VMware Workstation.
 The goal is to practice the complete SOC analyst workflow: design and build the infrastructure, monitor it with industry-standard tools, execute real attack scenarios from a dedicated attacker machine, and detect those attacks through SIEM correlation, log analysis, and a custom-built Splunk detection dashboard.

-The lab demonstrates a full Active Directory attack chain — reconnaissance, credential brute force, domain compromise, SAM and LSA credential dumping, Pass-the-Hash lateral movement, and AS-REP Roasting — showing how each stage leaves forensic evidence detectable through Splunk SPL queries and Wazuh real-time alerting.
+The lab demonstrates a full Active Directory attack chain  reconnaissance, credential brute force, domain compromise, SAM and LSA credential dumping, Pass-the-Hash lateral movement, and AS-REP Roasting,  showing how each stage leaves forensic evidence detectable through Splunk SPL queries and Wazuh real-time alerting.

 **What this lab covers:**